senzing-garage/knowledge-base/proposals/quickstart-grpc/map-and-load-your-own-data-linux-macos.md

 ## Shutdown

-6. To end the Senzing gRPC service using Docker, use `ctrl-c` to stop the `docker run ...` program.
+7. To end the Senzing gRPC service using Docker, use `ctrl-c` to stop the `docker run ...` program.

 ## Next steps

+8. [Overview]
-1. [Try Senzing's Hello World]
+1. [Try Senzing's Hello World - Linux/macOS]
 1. [Use Senzing's Truth Set data - Linux/macOS]
 1. Map and load your own data - Linux/macOS